 After a close loved one passes away, everything seems up in the air.
 Not only are you coping with a tremendous loss while sifting through many wonderful memories, you’re also thinking about planning a funeral, stressing about legal documents, and wondering what happens next with their belongings and assets.
 In these difficult times, having help can comfort you.
 The Bellevue estate planning attorneys at the Law Offices of Molly B. Kenny can ease the legal stresses by walking you through the probate process, interpreting legal documents into language you can understand, and assisting in making difficult decisions about your loved one’s estate.

-Our Bellevue Attorneys Can Create a Plan for You
+Our Bellevue Estate Planning Lawyer Can Create a Plan for You

 - A Living Will.
 Unlike a will, which outlines your wishes upon your passing, a living will outlines your wishes for end-of-life medical care and decisions.
 Also known as an advance directive, a living will communicates details about medical care and life-or-death medical decisions in the event you are unable to speak for yourself.